krb5/krb5/doc/admin/database.rst

 ====================== =============== ===========================================
 iprop_enable           *boolean*       If *true*, then incremental propagation is enabled, and (as noted below) normal kprop propagation is disabled.
 The default is *false*. iprop_master_ulogsize  *integer*       Indicates the number of entries that should be retained in the update log.
-The default is 1000; the maximum number is 2500. iprop_slave_poll       *time interval* Indicates how often the slave should poll the master KDC for changes to the database.
+The default is 1000; the maximum number is 2500. iprop_slave_poll       *time interval* Indicates how often the replica should poll the master KDC for changes to the database.
 The default is two minutes. iprop_port             *integer*       Specifies the port number to be used for incremental propagation.
-This is required in both master and slave configuration files. iprop_resync_timeout   *integer*       Specifies the number of seconds to wait for a full propagation to complete.
-This is optional on slave configurations.
+This is required in both master and replica configuration files. iprop_resync_timeout   *integer*       Specifies the number of seconds to wait for a full propagation to complete.
+This is optional on replica configurations.
 Defaults to 300 seconds (5 minutes). iprop_logfile          *file name*     Specifies where the update log file for the realm database is to be stored.
 The default is to use the *database_name* entry from the realms section of the config file :ref:`kdc.conf(5)`, with *.ulog* appended.
 (NOTE: If database_name isn't specified in the realms section, perhaps because the LDAP database back end is being used, or the file name is specified in the *dbmodules* section, then the hard-coded default for *database_name* is used.
 Determination of the *iprop_logfile*  default value will not use values from the *dbmodules* section.)
 ====================== =============== ===========================================

-Both master and slave sides must have a principal named ``kiprop/hostname`` (where *hostname* is the lowercase, fully-qualified, canonical name for the host) registered in the Kerberos database, and have keys for that principal stored in the default keytab file (|keytab|).
-In release 1.13, the ``kiprop/hostname`` principal is created automatically for the master KDC, but it must still be created for slave KDCs.
+Both master and replica sides must have a principal named ``kiprop/hostname`` (where *hostname* is the lowercase, fully-qualified, canonical name for the host) registered in the Kerberos database, and have keys for that principal stored in the default keytab file (|keytab|).
+In release 1.13, the ``kiprop/hostname`` principal is created automatically for the master KDC, but it must still be created for replica KDCs.

 On the master KDC side, the ``kiprop/hostname`` principal must be listed in the kadmind ACL file :ref:`kadm5.acl(5)`, and given the **p** privilege (see :ref:`privileges`).

-On the slave KDC side, :ref:`kpropd(8)` should be run.
+On the replica KDC side, :ref:`kpropd(8)` should be run.
 When incremental propagation is enabled, it will connect to the kadmind on the master KDC and start requesting updates.

 The normal kprop mechanism is disabled by the incremental propagation support.
-However, if the slave has been unable to fetch changes from the master KDC for too long (network problems, perhaps), the log on the master may wrap around and overwrite some of the updates that the slave has not yet retrieved.
-In this case, the slave will instruct the master KDC to dump the current database out to a file and invoke a one-time kprop propagation, with special options to also convey the point in the update log at which the slave should resume fetching incremental updates.
+However, if the replica has been unable to fetch changes from the master KDC for too long (network problems, perhaps), the log on the master may wrap around and overwrite some of the updates that the replica has not yet retrieved.
+In this case, the replica will instruct the master KDC to dump the current database out to a file and invoke a one-time kprop propagation, with special options to also convey the point in the update log at which the replica should resume fetching incremental updates.
 Thus, all the keytab and ACL setup previously described for kprop propagation is still needed.

-If an environment has a large number of slaves, it may be desirable to arrange them in a hierarchy instead of having the master serve updates to every slave.
-To do this, run ``kadmind -proponly`` on each intermediate slave, and ``kpropd -A upstreamhostname`` on downstream slaves to direct each one to the appropriate upstream slave.
+If an environment has a large number of replicas, it may be desirable to arrange them in a hierarchy instead of having the master serve updates to every replica.
+To do this, run ``kadmind -proponly`` on each intermediate replica, and ``kpropd -A upstreamhostname`` on downstream replicas to direct each one to the appropriate upstream replica.

 There are several known restrictions in the current implementation:

 - The incremental update protocol does not transport changes to policy objects.
-Any policy changes on the master will result in full resyncs to all slaves.
+Any policy changes on the master will result in full resyncs to all replicas.
-- The slave's KDB module must support locking; it cannot be using the LDAP KDB module.
+- The replica's KDB module must support locking; it cannot be using the LDAP KDB module.
-- The master and slave must be able to initiate TCP connections in both directions, without an intervening NAT.
+- The master and replica must be able to initiate TCP connections in both directions, without an intervening NAT.